O-Mutt/o-mutt.github.io/_posts/2013/2013-09-27-sanke-kegs.md

 author: Matt Erickson (ME)
 layout: post
 permalink: /sanke-kegs/
-categories:
+tags:
-  - Beer Brewing
+  - beer-brewing
-  - Homemade/DIY
+  - homemade/diy
 ---
 Since I have started homebrewing there has been one thing that I don't like.
 Bottling.
 Cleaning, sanitizing, adding sugar, bottling, capping, waiting... oh the waiting!
 I hated it.